Arden27/Arden27/README.md

-Hi there 👋 My name is Artem.
+Hi there 👋 My name is Artem 😉
 I spend my sleepless nights scratching beyond the surface of the programming realm 🙃

 Check out some of my work: